Beach Hotel (Galveston): Sewage

 In 1898, the Beach Hotel was discovered to have been flushing its cesspools via pipe into the Gulf of Mexico.
 The city health official regarded this practice as "absolutely disgusting and disgraceful" and refused to allow the hotel to open until it connected to the city's sewage system.
 In the interim before the hotel connected, it mysteriously burned down.

 Fire

 The hotel was destroyed by fire lasting 25 minutes in 1898.
 The fire trucks had a problem reaching the hotel because of the beach's sand.
 The cause of the fire was never determined.
 At least one person, a musician, was reported dead from the incident.

 Hurricane

-The Wall Street Journal reported on Sept 25, 1900 that the hotel was rebuilt after the fire but was later swept into the gulf during the 1900 Galveston hurricane, killing 300 guests.
+While a Wall Street Journal report on September 25, 1900, claimed the hotel had been rebuilt following the 1898 fire and subsequently destroyed in the Great Storm with the loss of 300 guests, this is not supported by local records.
+Contemporary sources from the Galveston Historical Foundation and the Rosenberg Library confirm the hotel was never rebuilt; the site remained vacant until the construction of later landmarks like the Hotel Galvez in 1911.